Unleash/unleash-client-python/README.md

 > }
 ```

-For more information about variants, see the [Beta feature documentation](https://unleash.github.io/docs/beta_features).
+For more information about variants, see the [Variant documentation](https://unleash.github.io/docs/toggle_variants).